 So when you’re out on the town your best bet is to stick with clear liquors.

 The darker liquors contain more congeners, which produce hangovers.

 Beers contain plenty of toxin and are much harder for the body to expel.

 Then come sugary drinks.
-The high sugar content causes an even worse blood sugar affect the next morning, causing an even worse hangover affect.
+The high sugar content causes an even worse blood sugar to affect the next morning, causing an even worse hangover effect.

 Big meal, 1200 mg of NAC, 1000 mg of Vit-C, 100 mg of Thiamine, (**Optional 600mg of DHM), 1 Vita CoCo.